Sierra wildflower cards

 Location, location, location.

-Flower structure follows a basic plan modified to create enormous and sometimes overwhelming diversity.
+Flower structure follows a basic plan with modifications, which results in enormous and sometimes overwhelming diversity.
 Flower diversity is much more manageable if one first understands the basic flower plan.
-Lillies, having large, complete flowers with no fused parts, are used in this section as model organisms to illustrate basic flower morphology.
-Subsequent sections include examples of how some plants have modified flower structures, resulting in significant variation.
+Lillies, having large, complete flowers with no fused parts, are used in this section as model organisms to illustrate flower morphology.
+Subsequent sections include altered flower structures, resulting in significant variation.

 Complete flowers comprise multiple sepals, petals, stamens, and one or more pistils arranged in concentric whorls.
 The outermost structures are the sepals.
 Sepals are leaf-like.
 They enclose and protect a developing bud.
 Sepals are generally thicker than petals.
 They hold in moisture and block insects and fungal and bacterial spores from entering the bud.